marlago/website/content/pages/teaching.rst

 - **Multilingual Research (Mehrsprachigkeitsforschung)**

-  April-July 2017.
-Instructor, undergraduate seminar at University of Potsdam
+  Summer 2017.
+Instructor, bachelor seminar at University of Potsdam

 - **Memory & Language Processing**

   Fall 2012.
-Instructor, undergraduate seminar at University of Maryland
+Instructor, bachelor seminar at University of Maryland

 - **Phonology I**

   Spring 2012.
-Teaching assistant , undergraduate course at University of Maryland
+Teaching assistant , bachelor course at University of Maryland

 - **Introduction to Language**

   Spring 2010.
-Teaching assistant, undergraduate course at University of Maryland
+Teaching assistant, bachelor course at University of Maryland

 - **Introduction to Language**

   Fall 2010.
-Teaching assistant, undergraduate course at University of Maryland
+Teaching assistant, bachelor course at University of Maryland

 Workshops